 For Financial Officers at NAV CANADA, the Collective Agreement lays out the process for filing such a complaint.

 - Contact a Labour Relations Advisor.
 Our Advisors are well-trained in these matters and can help you evaluate the merits of your complaint.
 We can also help you evaluate your options should a formal staffing complaint not be the best course of action.
+Not sure what the process of contacting labour relations is like and are hesitating to reach out?
+Learn more about the process of working with ACFO-ACAF Labour Relations here.

 - Keep track of the details.
 When filing a complaint, it is very important to document the events.
 Copy relevant emails, take notes of relevant phone calls and voice mails and establish a timeline of events.
 We can help you with this but the more you collect up front, the more smoothly things will run as the process unfolds.